 Asking some important questions and recognizing when your current system is failing you are two great ways to help you on your path to make a decision.

 Once you have an enrollment management platform in place, you can rest assured that no matter what happens down the road, your office will be able to continue the admissions and enrollment process from wherever you are.
 Plus, the millennial families your school serves will be delighted that your admission and enrollment process is inline with the expectations companies like Amazon, Netflix, and other digital darlings have set.

 How SchoolAdmin Can Help

 To address the current situation in particular, you’ll want to make sure your system has everything you need for virtual admissions.
-Most importantly, you need an enrollment management system that is tailored to your school’s specific needs.
+Most importantly, you need school admissions software that is tailored to your school’s specific needs.

 SchoolAdmin’s enrollment management platform offers you the admissions, enrollment, and tuition management tools you need to build relationships, grow enrollment, and increase retention.
 SchoolAdmin’s online applications, advanced email capabilities, automated communication plans, online checklists, file upload ability, online reading and review process, and virtual event calendars make it easy for you to do your job whether you’re in the office or working from home.

 These features also benefit your families making admissions as streamlined and simple as possible.

 Trust us, you won’t regret ditching paper forms.
 You won’t need to pass papers or review files between teachers and faculty, wait for documents to be mailed in, or require families to call in to register for events making it that much easier for them to complete your admission process.

 Staying in Touch: Reaching Students and Families From Afar

 Don’t let distance stop you from forming deep connections and relationships.